CraftAcademyLabs/coach-guides/weeks/week_3.md

 ### Guide
 - **Monday:**
-  - [ ] Introduce the week lab - Raoul
+  - [ ] Morning: Introduce the week lab - Raoul
     - Middleman: structure
     - Example sites
     - How to use partials
     - How to use YAML files for data
+  - [ ] Workshop: Planning your work [Lo-Fi's, Wireframes, a TODO list, etc.] - Raoul
-  - [ ] Afternoon: Haml - Thomas
+  - [ ] Afternoon: Introduction to HAML - Thomas
 - **Tuesday:**
+  - [ ] Morning: Introduction to SASS and tips for use - Raoul
-  - [ ] CSS Frameworks - Faraz
+  - [ ] Afternoon: CSS Frameworks using SASS [focus on Materialize (tell them it's a Google thing...] - Faraz
-  - [ ] Deploying with Middleman - Raoul
 - **Wednesday:**
-  - [ ] Introduction to SASS and tips for use - Raoul
+  - [ ] Morning: Deploying with Middleman [Introduce Surge]- Raoul
-  - [ ] Agile - Thomas
+  - [ ] Afternoon: CodeWars Hour - Raoul
 - **Thursday:**
-  - [ ] Agile - Thomas
+  - [ ] Afternoon: Software Craftsmanship - Thomas
 - **Friday:**
-  - [ ] Introduce weekend challenge briefly with examples. - Faraz
+  - [ ] Morning: Introduce weekend challenge briefly with examples. - Faraz
-  - [ ] Retrospective meeting
+  - [ ] Afternoon: Retrospective meeting